-State and local governments have to now reprioritize their spending due to drastically reduced revenues, as well as costs associated with combating the current global pandemic.
-In fact, the National Governors Association has requested $500 billion in fiscal support for states to support budgetary shortfalls as a result of the pandemic.
-As Americans continue to abide by stay-at-home orders, states and localities are seeing a reduction in gas tax receipts, while water utilities are seeing lost revenue as they continue to waive fees for households unable to complete payment - combined with decreased commercial usage.
+State and Local governments are having to reprioritize their spending due to drastically reduced revenues, as well as costs associated with combating the current public health crisis.
+In fact, the National Governors Association has requested $500 billion in fiscal support for states to support budgetary shortfalls that have resulted from the pandemic.
+As Americans continue to abide by stay-at-home orders, states and localities are seeing a reduction in gas tax receipts, while water utilities are seeing lost revenue as they continue to waive fees for households unable to complete payment, combined with decreased commercial usage.

 At a time when interest rates are low and traffic is light – ideal scenarios for fast-tracking construction – capital projects and critical maintenance work is being put on hold due to dramatic budget shortfalls.

-In addition to relief for our state DOTs, ASCE is also urging Congress to support water utilities through relief that covers costs associated with moratoriums on water service disconnections, or reconnections of delinquent accounts, as well as grant or low interest loan funding to help support utility operations at a time when revenues are dropping dramatically.
+ASCE is also urging Congress to support water utilities through relief that covers costs associated with moratoriums on water service disconnections, or reconnections of delinquent accounts, as well as grant or low interest loan funding to help support utility operations at a time when revenues are dropping dramatically.
+A component of this relief includes achieving parity between private and public sector employers regarding eligibility for payroll tax credits to alleviate the costs of paid leave during the coronavirus pandemic as introduced in the Supporting State and Local Leaders Act.

 Please enter the address where you are registered to vote.